-A pupil will not be deemed to be guilty of misbehaviour until the matter has been investigated.
+A pupil will not be deemed to be guilty of misbehavior until the matter has been investigated.
 However, in some cases there may be a significant wealth of evidence due to teacher witnesses.
-If a pupil is interviewed about an incident, an independent teacher witness will be present (usually the pupil's class teacher or form tutor).
+If a pupil is interviewed about an incident, an independent teacher witness will usually be present.